chainstack/docs/docs/platform/manage-your-organization-identity.md

 ### Delete an identity

-You can only delete an identity after deleting its identity issuer.
+You can only delete an identity by deleting its issuer.

-1. Navigate to [your vault](https://console.chainstack.com/vault) and select the identity to delete.
-1. Click **Edit** > **Delete**.

-This will irrevocably delete the identity private key and certificate files.

 ### Delete an identity issuer